Actindo-AG/Documentation/FiegeIntegration/UserInterface/01_Connections.md

     Click this button to save any changes made.

 - *Warehouse ID B*
-    Enter the number of the warehouse to be used as B warehouse.
+    Enter the ID of the warehouse to be used as warehouse B.

 ### C Warehouse